4khaoz/PADI_sfml/README.md

-# Vorstellung
-Termin: Freitag,
-Position: 2,
-Geschätze Uhrzeit: 13:25

-Note: tba

-# SoSe2020_Padi07
+# SoSe2020_Padi
 # Padiro

 ## Details
-Padiro ist ein 2D Boss Battle RPG.
+Padiro is a 2D Boss Battle RPG.
-Der Spieler kämpft in einer Arena gegen einen Boss in einem bullethell ähnlichem Scenario.
+Player fights against an enemy in a simple bullethell-like gameplay.

 ## Features
 Completed: